-This award, in the same way that the English version, recognizes the artistic and technical excellence of the music in Spanish and in its fifteen years of existence has become synonymous of prestige and international recognition.
+This award, in the same way that the English version, recognises the artistic and technical excellence of the music in Spanish and in its fifteen years of existence has become synonymous of prestige and international recognition.

 An old legend and a new Latin Grammy Legend